 With an inverse floater, the rate paid on the note moves counter to market rates.
-Thus, if interest rates in the economy rise, the interest rate paid on an inverse floater will fall, lowering its cash interest payments.
+Thus, if interest rates in the economy rise, the interest rate paid on an inverse floater will fall, reducing its cash interest payments.
 At the same time, the discount rate used to value the inverse floater's cash flows will rise along with other rates.
-The combined effect of lower cash flows and a higher discount rate leads to a very large decline in the value of the inverse floater.
+The combined effect of lower cash flows and a higher discount rate would lead to a large decline in the value of the inverse floater.
 Thus, inverse floaters are exceptionally vulnerable to increases in interest rates.
-Of course, if interest rates fall, the value of an inverse floater will soar.
+Of course, if interest rates fall then the value of an inverse floater will soar.